(561) 455-4455 Free Case Review

 • Misrepresentation about coverage or policy terms

-Bad faith damages: Beyond your policy limits, you can recover punitive damages and attorney fees, making bad faith claims more valuable than simple coverage disputes.
+Bad faith damages: Beyond your policy limits, you may recover punitive damages, making bad faith claims more valuable than simple coverage disputes.

-Insurance companies often test policyholders by denying legitimate claims, betting that most people won’t hire lawyers to fight back.
+Insurance companies often test policyholders by denying legitimate claims, betting that most people will not fight back.
 We hold them accountable by suing for bad faith and forcing them to pay your claim plus damages.

 Consumer Protection & Unfair Competition